Welcome

 I (Chinese: 张勇军audio) am a computational sociologist who develops and applies natural language processing and computer vision techniques with big data to study political, social, and organizational behavior.
 I received my Sociology PhD in 2020 from the University of Arizona.
 I am currently working as an Assistant Professor of Sociology and Institute for Advanced Computational Science at Stony Brook University.
 I am also a research affiliate at New York University.

 My current work focuses primarily on understanding mobility, segregation, and polarization in the U.S. I am using big data from FEC with corp data to track the polarization/partisanship trend in the US corporate leadership.
 I am using large-scale GPS data and near-population level voter and consumer records to assess the antecedents and consequences of racial/partisan/income/cultural segregation in both residential and activity spaces.
 This human mobility, segregation, and polarization project has been funded by an OVPR seed grant at Stony Brook University.
 I am also using deep learning methods to detect and monitor anti-AAPI hate speech and incidents as well as associated mental health issues (a direct result of polarization and xenophobia) from Twitter since the COVID-19 outbreak.
 This project has been funded by a seed grant from IACS at Stony Brook University.
-Some of these ongoing studies have appeared in top journals such as Chinese Sociological Review, Socius, Scientific Reports, and Nature Humanities and Social Sciences Communications.
+Some of these ongoing studies have appeared in top journals such as Demography, RSF: Journal of Social Sciences, the Sociological Quarterly, Chinese Sociological Review, Socius, Scientific Reports, and Nature Humanities and Social Sciences Communications.

 I am teaching Intro to Computational Social Science and Research Methods in Sociology at Stony Brook University.
 I co-edited a special issue on computational social science and Chinese societies for Chinese Sociological Review.
 I also co-organized the 2023 NYU Shanghai site for Summer Institute of Computational Social Science (SICSS).